 Reuse the same settings from the marking gauge to draw the cut lines on the tenons.

-First, use a tenoning jig to make the main cuts.
+First, use a tenoning jig to make the main vertical cuts.
 Make a cut from one side, then rotate 180 degrees and make another cut.
-Switch to a miter gauge or a crosscut sled.
+Switch to a miter gauge or a crosscut fence.
 Set the stopper on the table fence and cut off the shoulders of the tenons.

-Try the fit.
-Repeat the process until it is perfect.
+Try the fit and repeat the process until the joint is perfect.

 TIP: Start your cuts further from the marks (both for the tenoning jig and the miter gauge).
 You can always sneak up on the cuts.